ioccc-src/winner/2004/gavare/README.md

 was used during development, which we have included in the file [gavare.r3.c](gavare.r3.c).

-Finally, there's an untested version for Windows, [gavare.alt2.c](gavare.alt2.c), that sets binary mode on `stdout`.
+Finally, there's a version, [gavare.alt2.c](gavare.alt2.c) that sets binary mode on `stdout` which theoretically should work in Windows.

 ### Alternate build: